Nelegines/hide-product-prices-until-login/readme.txt

 == Changelog ==

+= 1.2.1 =
+- ✅ REFACTOR: Centralized settings saving and sanitization for both free and premium fields
+- ✅ NEW: Added filter `hpulr_additional_settings` to allow premium plugins to register their settings
+- ✅ NEW: Unified `sanitize_all_options` method for secure value handling
+- ✅ FIX: Prevented fatal error when sanitizing array-based inputs
+- ✅ REFACTOR: JavaScript update logic for role and category tables generalized
+- ✅ Tweak: Updated hidden field support for WooCommerce compatibility

 = 1.2.0 =
 - ✅ NEW: Hide prices based on user roles
 - ✅ NEW: Dynamic UI to manage restricted roles in admin